Crisis and Resilience Fund

 Who can apply?

-• Be able to demonstrate you are in financial hardship
+• be able to demonstrate that you are in financial hardship

-• Have a combined household income of £27,500 a year or less?
+• have a combined household income of £30,000 a year or less

 Before you apply

-Before you apply you will need all the information listed below to hand, for you and members of your household.
-There is not an option to save your application and return later so to save time please have the following ready.
+Before beginning your application, please make sure you have all of the required information and documents to hand and ready to upload for you and any other adults in the household.
+There is not an option to save your application and return later so to save time, please have the correct documents ready.
 You will not be able to submit your application without the following information:

-3. Proof of address which can be one of the following:
+3. Proof of address which must be one of the following accepted documents:

 • Council tax or utility bill dated within the last 12 months